Ron and Tammys: Plot

 Leslie is preparing for the "battle royale": a big meeting between all departments where they argue over funding.
 Ron's intimidating presence and libertarian beliefs are pivotal for the parks department to succeed in getting more funds over other departments, but he is too busy preparing for his upcoming tax audit served to him by his first ex-wife, Tammy 1.
 Leslie, Andy Dwyer, and April Ludgate help Ron but discover he has few actual receipts, just notes of purchase that he wrote himself and photographs of gentlemen's agreements.
 He does, however, have large amounts of gold that he has buried all over Pawnee.
 Ron explains that Tammy 1 had been present throughout most of his young life: she delivered him as a baby, was his teacher, and she even took his virginity.
-However, she was cold and controlling, which forever turned Ron off to blonde women after their divorce.
+However, she was cold and controlling, which forever turned Ron off blonde women after their divorce.

 Tammy 1 is horrified at Ron's recordkeeping and demands access to every part of his life for the audit.
 Tammy 1's strict maternal nature intimidates everyone into following her orders, which impresses April.
 Over the course of the next week, Tammy 1 moves back in with Ron and assumes complete control over him.
 Ron shaves off his moustache, becomes outwardly cheerful and friendly, and refuses to do anything without Tammy 1's approval.
 Leslie needs Ron to be his usual gruff self for the battle royale and confronts Tammy 1 about the audit, which she admits is fake - she decided to take Ron back after learning about all the gold he had.